 Additional vulnerabilities can arise if a single Python program attempts to use multiple concurrency models, since the different models use different mechanisms for creation, scheduling, communication and termination.

+Make sure that there are no threads waiting for a daemon thread to complete since daemon threads run for the entire program.
+To prevent this deadlock scenario from occurring, use join() on the message queue and wait for all requested task to be marked as done.

 6.59.2 Guidance to language users

 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.59.5 for activation of other processes.